PLhery/unfollowNinja/readme.md

 You can also set these parameters as environment variables.

-## Motivation behind improving the legacy version

-TL;DR: Less bugs and faster notifications

-The legacy version couldn't scale and manage thousands of users, while still checking every 2 minutes the followers.
-Now, the program checks 30 000 users's followers every 2 minutes.

-- Based on a job queue for:
-    - Monitoring: I can see how much job/sec is happening, their errors, and rate limit them.
-    - Scalability: Everything was happening in one thread in one server.
-If a queue is full I can add a vcore and a worker thread.
-    - Atomicity: When the server restart, wait for every atomic job to finish instead of interupting them. (causing messages not sent or sent twice)
-    - Reliability: If a job fails, prepare better retry strategies.
-    - Uptime: Possibility to scale on two servers.
-If one server is down, the second one is still working.
-- Use Typescript to make code more bug-proof and clearer for contributors
-- Split the webserver from the worker: When the worker was busy, the webserver was slow because all was happening in the same thread.
-- Use redis for improved db performance
-- I18n
-- Use twitter's SnowFlake IDs to get the exact follow time
-- New UI

 ## Contribute

 Open an issue with your suggestions or assign yourself to an existing issue